Alice, Sweet Alice: Filming

-The production was periodically postponed during filming, with Sole stating that sometimes two to four week breaks would be taken between filming sessions due to budget issues, during which the production sought out additional funding.
-On one occasion, filming was temporarily halted after actress Linda Miller attempted suicide by slitting her wrists while shooting the film's final sequence in the church.
+The production was periodically postponed during filming, with Sole stating that sometimes two- to four-week breaks would be taken between filming sessions because of budget issues, during which the production sought out additional funding.
+On one occasion, filming was temporarily halted after actress Linda Miller attempted suicide by slitting her wrist while shooting the film's final sequence in the church.
 After a week of convalescing, Miller returned to the set and completed her scenes, though a bandage can be seen on her wrist in several sequences.
 Because of the repeated starts and stops, the production had to recurrently hire new cameramen; Sole estimated that a total of six different cameramen worked on the film.
 The total number of shooting days was around 20, as estimated by Sole.

 For the film's special effects, which included multiple murder sequences by bludgeoning and stabbing, Sole hired friend William Lustig, who would later direct the cult horror film Maniac (1980).
 Lustig also worked as an assistant cameraman on the film.
 Dick Vorisek, who had previously worked on Dog Day Afternoon (1975) and Carrie (1976), was hired onto the film as chief sound engineer after Sole was put in contact with him through Technicolor.
 The special effects in the film were achieved via practical methods, such as the stabbing sequences, which were shot using a fake retractable knife designed by Sole's friend, an engineer.
+The film's props were all sourced locally, including the mask worn by both Alice and Mrs. Tredoni, as well as Alice's beloved doll, both of which Sole found in a Paterson toy store.

+Music

+The original score for Alice, Sweet Alice was composed by Stephen J. Lawrence, and features the use of dissonant string arrangements, church organs, and repetitive keyboard progressions.
+At the time, Lawrence had never composed a score for a horror film.
+In writing the musical accompaniments to the film's murder sequences, Lawrence was inspired by the work of Bernard Herrmann, particularly his score for Psycho (1960).
+Lawrence also cited the works of Ennio Morricone and Franz Waxman as influences on the score.
+Lawrence's score for the film earned him a music award at the Paris International Festival of Fantastic and Science-Fiction Film.

+In a 2007 review of the film for DVD Talk, critic Glenn Erickson called it "a good score [that] approaches a Bernard Herrmann tone, without overdoing it."
+Chris Alexander of ComingSoon.net made a similar comparison to the work of Herrmann, adding that the score is "subtly effective when it needs to be and more aggressive during the frequent shock scenes."

+In 2021, Waxwork Records released the full score for the first time on vinyl.